 The Power of Women’s Textile Legacy

-Barber argues that women’s involvement in textile production, such as spinning, weaving, and dyeing, played a crucial role in social structures and economic systems.
+Barber argues that women’s involvement in textile production, such as spinning, weaving, and dyeing, played a crucial role in shaping social structures and economic systems.
 By examining archaeological evidence and historical records, she provides a comprehensive account of women’s contributions to society.

 The book challenges the traditional narratives that overlook women’s work and highlights its importance in understanding the complexity of early civilizations.
 Barber’s research showcases how textiles served as a form of currency, a means of communication, and a symbol of power and status.